Ace of Spades (video game): Jagex version

 Shortly following the release, on 21 December, Ace of Spades was updated with free downloadable content (DLC) containing four new maps, a new weapon and the reintroduction of the capture the flag game mode.
 On 24 January 2013, Jagex released, alongside other new content, the "Classic Mode" that aimed to play similarly to the 2011 prototype of the game.
-On Valentine's Day on 14 February 2013, the game received its first paid DLC package, named St. Valentine's Day Massacre, which introduced a new "VIP mode" wherein teams defended one randomly chosen players of their own team while trying to defeat that of the other team's.
+On Valentine's Day on 14 February 2013, the game received its first paid DLC package, named St. Valentine's Day Massacre, which introduced a new "VIP mode" wherein teams defended one randomly chosen player of their own team while trying to defeat that of the other team's.
 A port of Ace of Spades to OS X was released on 16 May 2013.
 As means of promotion, the game received a "free weekend", through which people could play the full game for a limited time, and overall offered at half-price.
 On 2 October 2013, the game received a native map editor which could be used to produce maps shared through the Steam Workshop.
 Alongside this update, the previously paid St. Valentine's Day Massacre DLC was made available for free.
 Following onto the map editor integration, the game was updated with a custom, 24-player mode wherein players could build maps within a limited time.
 To reflect the new mode, the game was rebranded as Ace of Spades: Battle Builder.
 A second paid DLC package, Hurt + Heal, was released on 8 December 2015 and introduced two new character classes, as well as one new weapon for each of the four previous classes.